EFWob/OdroidGoRadio/README.md

 stop the download (by closing the page) the file system should still be in a valid state, just it might contain less than expected.

 Currently there is no explicit error message when the file system is full.
 The website will pretend to progress just fine.
-From Serial command line you can run _"genre=--test"_ to check the available space on the file system.
+From Serial command line you can run _genre=--test_ to check the available space on the file system.

-If something goes wrong, you can use the command _"genre=--format"_ from Serial command line to format the Filesystem. **This will (without further confirmation) erase everything on the filesystem!**
+If something goes wrong, you can use the command _genre=--format_ from Serial command line to format the Filesystem. **This will (without further confirmation) erase everything on the filesystem!**

-If you do not get a connection to the radio database server (a popup should tell so), you can try to use another server. (see [below]
+If you do not get a connection to the radio database server (a popup should tell so), you can try to use another server (see [below]
-(#configuring_anything_around_genres) now to change the default) setting.
+(#configuring-anything-around-genres) how to change the default setting).

-The genre playlists of the Odroid are maintained using the public radio database server (https://www.radio-browser.info/#/).
-This database has more than 27,000 stations organised in different categories (by reagion or genre tags).
-With this addition, you can download stations from that radio database as given by their genre-tag.
-As a result you can have more station lists (in addition to the default preset list in NVS) to chose from.
-By now, that lists are organized by genre tag only.
-So you can create lists like "Pop", "Rock", etc. but not for instance by country.

 ### Creating genre playlists
-A specific playlist can have any number of stations, as long as there is free flash left in the flash file system.
+A specific playlist can contain up to 65.534 stations, as long as there is free flash left in the flash file system.
 Unlike the preset list, the station URLs are not entered direct, but are downloaded from the database above.
 For maintaining the genre playlist, you need to open the URL http://RADIO-IP/genre.html.
 The first time you do so you should see the following.